-One of the main differentiating features between separation-related behaviour and other behavioural disorders with similar signs is that the separation reaction is displayed soon after the departure of the owner, normally commencing within 30 minutes, and often within the first few minutes.
+One of the main differentiating features between separation-related behaviour and other behavioural disorders with similar signs is that the behaviour is in response to the owner leaving and is displayed soon after their departure.
+Normally starting within 30 minutes, and often, within the first few minutes.

 Even if you think your dog is happy left alone, every once in a while check for 'hidden' signs that your dog may be distressed by filming your pet whilst you're out.

 Why your dog finds it difficult to cope when left alone